Rhamphosuchus: Bugti Hills

 Some of the oldest occurrences of the genus come in the form of Rhamphosuchus pachyrhynchus from the Oligocene to Miocene Chitarwata Formation of Pakistan's Bugti Hills.
 The Bugti Hills are well known for preserving the transition from older marine environments to the river systems that originated from the rising Himalayas, relating to the Proto-Indus, with the earliest sediments representing coastal environments, such as deltas and estuaries.
 Younger sediments within the Bugti Member suggest that the region would become part of a large network of meandering rivers and deltas within a floodplain, while the presence of dermopterans, chevrotain-like ruminants and primates suggests that the Chitarwata Formation was covered in part by tropical rainforests.
 The presence of tropical deciduous forests are also supported by isotope analysis of mammal teeth and the discovery of fossilized tree trunks.
-At the same time, the presence of animals such as Paraceratherium, entelodonts, and the bovid-like Palaeohypsodontus may indicate the presence of more open landscapes, suggesting a mosaic of tropical lowland forests and open environmnets.
+At the same time, the presence of animals such as Paraceratherium, entelodonts, and the bovid-like Palaeohypsodontus may indicate the presence of more open landscapes, suggesting a mosaic of tropical lowland forests and open environments.
 Fossil pollen tells a similar story, with Upper Oligocene records featuring both tropical ferns and members of Palmae as well as plants more indicative of drier open environments like birches and alders.
 Oxygen isotopes suggest a dry but densely forested temperate or subtropical environment with two periods of colder or more humid conditions.
 The Early Miocene would see the development of tropical humid rainforests, wetter than those of the Oligocene and possibly influenced by a monsoon-like weather system.
 Metais and colleagues propose that the Upper Chitarwata Formation also featured swampy conditions alongside the deltas already present previously.